fredmaiaarantes/simpletasks/README.md

 We have included Dark and Light modes.
 It can be seen those configs in `ui/App.jsx`

-You can see Chakra-UI's full component list on t[heir site](https://chakra-ui.com/getting-started)
+You can see Chakra-UI's full component list on [their website](https://chakra-ui.com/getting-started).